misje/opencti-wazuh-connector/docs/source/installation.rst

    * - Tag
      - Description
-   * - x.y.z
+   * - x.y.z_æ
      - A connector (stable) release
+   * - x.y_æ
+     - A connector (stable) release, auto-fetching the latest patch version
-   * - dev
+   * - dev_æ
      - Latest development version (branch *dev*) of the connector
    * - latest
-     - The lastest release (à la tag |version|) of the connector
+     - (**There is no "latest" tag**)

+Each tag has an OpenCTI version suffix, _æ, like "|latest_octi_ver|", requiring you to specify which OpenCTI version you are running.
+The connector is built against the versions listed in :ref:`this table <version_compat>`.

-Use a version like "|version|" to reference a stable version of the connector, or *latest* if you want the latest stable version.
-There are no tags that reference the OpenCTI version, like connectors published by OpenCTI.
-See :ref:`versions and compatibility <versions>` for a connector–OpenCTI version compatibility list.
+Use a version like "|latest|" to reference a stable version of the connector.
+Note that this project does not use the common "latest" tag.
+You simply have to specify both the desired connector version and your OpenCTI version.

+See :ref:`versions and compatibilty <versions>` for how this project versions its releases.

 Creating users
 ~~~~~~~~~~~~~~